Canadian Securities Administrators: System for Electronic Document Analysis and Retrieval

 The System for Electronic Document Analysis and Retrieval (SEDAR) is a mandatory, electronic document filing and retrieval system that allows listed Canadian public companies to report their securities-related information with Canada's securities regulation authorities.
 It is operated and administered by CGI Information Systems and Management Consultants Inc. (CGI), the filing service contractor appointed by the Canadian Securities Administrators.

 It is similar to EDGAR, the filing system operated by the U.S. Securities and Exchange Commission for American public companies.

 Through registered filing agents, public companies file documents such as prospectuses, financial statements, and material change reports.
 In the interest of transparency and full disclosure, these documents are accessible to the public.
 The reports that are available on SEDAR indicate the fiscal health of public companies and investment funds, and investors who want specific materials on a specific company can search the SEDAR database for the company or investment fund.
 These searches can be made by company name, industry group, document type or date filed; its results are rendered in PDF format.

 The SEDAR database was established by the CSA in 1997.
 Documents filed with regulators prior to the implementation of SEDAR may be available from the individual securities commissions; however, in the case of the British Columbia Securities Commission, historical filings are unretrievable and may have been destroyed.

+On July 25, 2023, the CSA transitioned from SEDAR to SEDAR+.
+SEDAR+ improves on the original database by consolidating it with the national Cease Trade Order and Disciplined List (DL) databases.
+Other updated features include extended operating hours, an integrated fee calculator, and a portal for filing exemptive relief applications.